peteroupc/peteroupc.github.io/graphics.md

 3-D graphics:

 - The ability to display more than 20,000 triangles at a time (per frame) is not within the spirit of this challenge, even for higher screen resolutions.
-Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.
+Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the SEGA Model 3.
 - This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.
 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from very small brick-shaped elements called _voxels_), as long as the triangle limits are respected.
 Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as by layers of sprites) are outside the spirit of this specification.
 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^49] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).